alncat/opusDSD/README.md

 Finally, you should **create a mask using the consensus model and RELION** through ```postprocess```.
 The detailed procedure for mask creation can be found in https://relion.readthedocs.io/en/release-3.1/SPA_tutorial/Mask.html.
 The spliceosome dataset on empiar comes with a ```global_mask.mrc``` file.
 Suppose the filename of mask is ```mask.mrc```, move it to the program directory for simplicity.

-**Structural and Dynamics Disentanglement**
+**Composition and Dynamics Disentanglement**

+OPUS-DSD2 features a new capacity to reconstruct multi-body dynamics and resolving compositional heterogeniety.
-To estimate multibody dynamics, you can create a set of masks following Relion's multibody refinement protocol.
+Reconstructing multibody dynamics in OPUS-DSD2 is very similar to Relion's multibody refinement protocol though the underlying dynamics model is different (You can see the details in the preprint).
+First of all, you shall create a set of masks following Relion's multibody refinement protocol.
 The detailed process for creating masks can be found in https://www.cryst.bbk.ac.uk/embo2019/pracs/RELION%20practical%20EMBO%202019_post%20practice.pdf .
-The segment map tools in ChimeraX is also perfect for defining masks.
+The segment map tool in ChimeraX is also perfect for creating segmentations.

 After the masks and the starfile for multibody refinement are created, you can prepare the pkls for multibody dynamics estimation by executing